 - This serves about 4 for a regular meal — however, for a Thanksgiving side dish, when typically there are quite a few, it will serve 6.

 Yes!
 You can make this up to 1 day ahead of time.

 Store it tightly covered in the refrigerator, and then bring it to room temperature before serving.
 It’s also good slightly warmed.

 - Hazelnut Brown Butter Brussels Sprouts

-Season with the salt (if necessary) and pepper and serve warm.
+- Season and serve.
+Season with the salt (if necessary) and pepper.
+Serve warm.